 Engagement with the trade unions and staff representatives occurs on a regular basis through formal and informal meetings and discussions.
 These include our Joint Consultation Forum at which EDI is a standing item, and where employee representatives are regularly consulted on new and updated policies, procedures and projects, and are engaged in equality analysis.

-To provide a more diverse range of service to better protect the communities we serve
+Service to the Community – We will provide a more diverse range of services to better protect the communities we serve.

 Our progress towards these objectives can be found in the following reports:

 EDI Year One Update : available to download below